MannyChalak/Predicting-California-Housing-Prices/README.md

 - Gradient Boosting Regressor
 - Support Vector Regressor (SVR)

-## Results
-The models are evaluated using metrics like:
-- Mean Absolute Error (MAE)
-- Mean Squared Error (MSE)
-- R-squared Score (R²)

 ## Contributing
 If you’d like to contribute, please fork the repository and create a pull request with detailed explanations of your changes.

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for details.

-## Contact
-For any inquiries, feel free to reach out to me at [your email] or open an issue in this repository.